Bell Church (temple): Religious and spiritual

-The 1997 book The Ethnic Chinese in Baguio and the Cordillera Philippines, asserts the presence of ethnic Filipino devotees.
+The 1997 book The Ethnic Chinese in Baguio and the Cordillera Philippines, asserts the presence of native Filipino devotees.
 The book also states that the Bell Church's devotees use the temple as an oracle to query answers regarding their concerns regarding business, marriage, and other personal queries.

 The Bell Church's five patron saints represents five major religions; Taoism, Confucianism, Islam, Christianity, and Buddhism.

 Other cultural significance

 In the past the bell of the Bell Church was used to warn the local community regarding calamities.
 It has also been promoted as a tourist site by both the local government of La Trinidad and neighboring Baguio.
 It was recognized in 1970 by then-Tourism Minister Jose Aspiras as a "major tourist destination".
 The temple has also served as the filming locations for feature films from the 1970s to the 1990s.
 Many of these films were local kung fu films and some were romantic films.
 It has also served as a venue for cultural festivals by the Chinese-Filipino community and also hosts a gymnasium where instructors give lessons on dragon and lion dancing, and martial arts.